ameliaholcomb/gedi-disturbance/README.md

 1. find_coincident_shots.py: Find coincident shot pairs (< 40 m apart) for a given region.
 2. jrc_degradation_pipeline.py: Identify coincident shot pairs that overlap with disturbance events in the AFC dataset.
-3. radd_degradation_pipeline.py: Identify coincident shot pairs that overlap with disturbance events in the RADD dataset.
+3. glad_degradation_pipeline.py: Identify coincident shot pairs that overlap with disturbance events in the GLAD dataset.
 4. jrc_disturb_intensity_pipeline.py: For a set of AFC-detected disturbance events, get the corresponding disturbance intensity.

 Additionally, it includes a pipeline for identifying coincident shot pairs that fall in "intact" forest.
 This is only used in the supplementary analysis (not the main paper).